SystemsApproach/ops/intro.rst

 software components, which we describe next.
 Collectively, all the hardware and software components shown in the figure form the *platform*.
-Where we draw the line between what's *in the platform* and what runs *on top of the platform* will become clear in later chapters, but the summary is that different mechanisms will be responsible for (a) bringing up the platform and prepping it to host workloads, and (b) managing the various workloads that need to be deployed on that platform.
+Where we draw the line between what's *in the platform* and what runs *on top of the platform*, and why it is important, will become clear in later chapters, but the summary is that different mechanisms will be responsible for (a) bringing up the platform and prepping it to host workloads, and (b) managing the various workloads that need to be deployed on that platform.

 1.3.2 Server Virtualization